Claude François de Malet: Consequences of the Malet Conspiracy

 Malet's plan was skillfully conceived.
-It focused on the weakness of the Imperial government, and calculated the consequences of passive obedience.
+It focused on the weakness of Napoleon's imperial dictatorship government, and calculated the consequences of the French passive obedience.
 Although unsuccessful, Malet's attempted coup d'état can be seen as revealing a fatal weakness of the new dynasty.
 This coup d'état caused the anger of Napoleon I because it exposed the weakness of French allegiance to the Bonaparte family as a dynasty: nobody had had the idea to shout, "Napoleon died!
 Long Live Napoleon II!"
 On the other hand, the coup attempt was in fact thwarted.

-A total of 23 civilians and officers, including Malet, Guidal and Lahorie, were tried on October 29, 1812 before a council of war for treason and all were convicted.
+A total of 23 civilians and officers, including Malet, Guidal and Lahorie, were tried on October 29, 1812, before a council of war for treason and all were convicted.
 All but 2 were executed on the plain of Grenelle on October 31.

 The conspiracy also led to strained relations between the Ministry of War and the Ministry of Police.